Clients & Policies

 - Vary: Responses vary by specified request headers

-force_cache_duration is a fallback only - it does not override upstream headers.
-It only applies when the upstream server sends no cache directives.
+force_cache_duration is a fallback only - it does not override upstream freshness.
+It applies when the upstream response omits s-maxage, max-age, and Expires (including cases where only public is set).

 Note